thomasmarsh/mcts/tuner/README.md

   --production-max-iterations 64
 ```

+The first cohort follows the bootstrap, SMAC, and random-reserve schedule.
+At
+each completed-cohort boundary, the top `--finalists` become retained elites.
+The tuner begins the next challenger cohort only when the remaining tuning
+budget funds all of its planned new pairs.
+Otherwise, it validates the latest
+cohort's finalists.

+## What is frozen

+The manifest freezes the objective, panel, task corpora and prefixes, search
+effort, proposal schedule, model versions, budgets, and derived objective epoch.
+This makes the scientific result reproducible even when a run is resumed.

+- `--seed` controls proposal streams.
+- `--task-seed` controls the disjoint tuning and held-out validation corpora.
+- Panel weights determine a deterministic weighted-fair task order.
+Each task
+  records its opponent, configuration fingerprint, seed, and start stratum.
+- `--constraint JSON` may be repeated to narrow the proposal space.
+It accepts
+  either `[{"when"?: {...}, "set": {...}}]` or the shorthand
+  `{name: {fix|range|choices}}`.
+A constraint can narrow the declared schema,
+  but cannot widen it.
+It affects proposals, not the schema default or objective
+  opponents.
+- All task counts must be complete panel-weight cycles. `--tuning-pairs` is the
+  largest tuning prefix: every accepted candidate reaches each cumulative,
+  complete-cycle prefix before the full cohort is deepened.
+- `--finalists` is both the retained-elite count and the final shortlist count.
+  Validation always uses a leading prefix of the frozen production corpus.

+## Budgets and failures

+`--tuning-pair-budget` and `--validation-pair-budget` are required total budgets
+for pair attempts, frozen under `safe-boundary-pair-attempts-v1`.
+The initial
+cohort always runs.
+The tuner admits a later cohort only when the remaining
+tuning budget covers its planned pairs, counting every started attempt, even one
+that fails or is interrupted.
+The number of cohorts is therefore an outcome of
+the budget, not another setting.

+The validation budget divides evenly over finalists.
+Each finalist receives the
+same held-out prefix: `budget / finalists` pairs, at least one complete panel
+cycle, and no more than `--production-validation-pairs`.

+Budgets are soft caps at pair and cohort boundaries.
+The tuner never stops
+between the two seats of a pair or inside an admitted cohort, so a retry may
+exceed the declared cap.
+The compute ledger reports the actual attempts,
+completed pairs, failures, censored starts, games, iterations, wall time, and
+budget overrun or remainder.

-`--evaluator-workers` is an operational setting and defaults to `1`.
-Each
+`--evaluator-workers` is operational rather than scientific and defaults to
-evaluator runs one search thread, so the worker count cannot exceed the
+`1`.
+Each evaluator runs one search thread, so the value cannot exceed the
 available logical CPUs.
-Values above one execute an allocator-ordered batch of
-seat-swapped pair subprocesses concurrently; starts may be batched, but terminal
+Higher values start allocator-ordered, seat-swapped pair
-evidence is committed in the same canonical order as sequential execution.
+subprocesses concurrently, while terminal evidence is still committed in the
-Worker count is not frozen in the manifest, so a run may resume with a different
+same canonical order as a sequential run.
+A resumed run may use a different
+worker count.

-count.
-Tuning pairs retry automatically after one recorded failure.
-After two
+Tuning pairs retry once after a recorded failure.
+After two started but
-started, incomplete attempts for the same tuning pair, the frozen
+incomplete attempts, the frozen `terminal-candidate-refill-v1` policy records
-`terminal-candidate-refill-v1` policy records `candidate_failed`, preserves the
+`candidate_failed`, preserves the candidate's factual work, removes it from the
-candidate's factual work, removes it from the live cohort, and refills the
-vacancy through the ordinary scheduled proposal source (or `random_reserve`
+live cohort, and refills the vacancy from the scheduled source, or from
-after the schedule is exhausted).
-Validation failures still require explicit
+`random_reserve` after the schedule ends.
+Validation failures require an
-resume and never trigger finalist replacement.
+explicit resume and never replace a finalist.
 Interrupting a run cancels active
-children, leaving any uncommitted starts censored; those starts count toward the
+children; uncommitted starts are censored and count toward the same two-attempt
-same two-attempt tuning limit on resume.

-Panel weights produce a deterministic weighted-fair task order.
-Every task
-names the exact panel opponent, canonical configuration fingerprint, seed, and
-start stratum it uses. `--seed` controls proposal streams only;
-`--task-seed` controls the disjoint tuning and held-out validation corpora.
-`--constraint JSON` may be repeated to restrict the tuning space for this run —
-an array of `{"when"?: {...}, "set": {...}}` entries, or the bare
-`{name: {fix|range|choices}}` map as sugar for one un-predicated entry.
-Each
-narrowing may only constrain (never widen) the declared schema.
-Constraints
-apply to candidate proposals only; the frozen set is validated for resume and
-does not change schema-default or inline objective opponents.
-All configured task counts must be complete panel weight cycles. `--tuning-pairs`
-is the maximum tuning prefix: the tuner evaluates every accepted candidate on
-each cumulative complete-cycle prefix before deepening the full cohort, with no
-elimination. `--finalists` is both the retained-elite count and the final
-shortlist count.
-The selected validation corpus is always a leading prefix of the
-frozen production validation corpus.
+limit when resumed.

+## Screening and active elimination

-At a complete non-final tuning prefix containing at least 12 pairs, the tuner
+At a complete, non-final tuning prefix of at least 12 pairs, the tuner can
-records a deterministic paired, stratum-aware `shadow_race_decided` screening
+record a deterministic, paired, stratum-aware `shadow_race_decided` disposition.
-disposition.
-The 12-pair minimum, practical margin, and nominal elimination
-threshold are frozen in the manifest.
-This is evidence only: every candidate
+The minimum, practical margin, and nominal threshold are frozen in the
-still reaches the maximum tuning prefix, and the nominal threshold has not earned
+manifest.
+Shadow evidence does not prune candidates: each still reaches the
-an active-pruning safety claim.
-Runs with no eligible non-final prefix are valid
+maximum tuning prefix.
+A run without an eligible prefix is valid and records no
-and record no shadow decisions.
+shadow decision.

-`--shadow-policy {paired_bootstrap,successive_halving}` selects which frozen
+`--shadow-policy {paired_bootstrap,successive_halving}` chooses the frozen
-policy records those dispositions; it is manifest-frozen and resume-sensitive.
+screening policy and is resume-sensitive.

-The default `paired_bootstrap` is the stratum-aware bootstrap above.
+- `paired_bootstrap` is the default stratum-aware bootstrap policy.
-`--active-elimination-audit-probability` accepts `paired_bootstrap` at any
-setting and accepts `successive_halving` only with a positive
-`--shadow-halving-spare-margin` (method version
-`successive-halving-spare-near-tie-v1`), the gate-approved spare-near-tie policy;
-the plain eta-2 cut stays shadow-only. `successive_halving` is
-a control that, at each eligible common prefix, starts from the full
+- `successive_halving` ranks surviving candidates at each eligible common prefix
-cohort roster, applies its own prior batches, ranks the surviving candidates by
-their common-prefix point estimate (fingerprint breaking ties), keeps the first
+  by point estimate, breaking ties by fingerprint.
+It begins with the full cohort
+  roster and applies its earlier batches before each ranking.
+It keeps
-`max(finalists, ceil(survivors / 2), retained elites)` of them, and marks the
+  `max(finalists, ceil(survivors / 2), retained elites)`, and marks the rest as
-rest eliminated.
-With a positive `--shadow-halving-spare-margin`, a would-be
-eliminated candidate whose paired mean at the cut prefix is within the margin of
-the last kept candidate is carried to the next look instead (`spare_margin` of
-`0.0` is exactly the plain eta-2 cut).
+  eliminated.
 Retained elites are always protected.
-It
-makes no confidence claim; its `--shadow-practical-margin` only defines the
-audit's recovered boundary, and an explicitly non-default paired threshold is
-rejected with it.
-The `report.json` `shadow_elimination` section is tagged by policy: paired looks
-keep their calibration and Brier score, successive-halving looks expose rank and
-prior/target survivor counts with calibration fields reported as not applicable.

-Passing `--active-elimination-audit-probability` with a finite value strictly
-between zero and one opts into activation-validation mode.
-After each eligible
-shadow decision the tuner records an `allocation_decided` batch that either
-prunes an eliminated candidate or deterministically continues it as an audit.
-Each batch action carries a typed `decision_margin`: a `paired_probability`
-margin (threshold, favorable probability, and their difference) for a paired
-decision, or a `successive_halving_rank` margin (rank, target survivor count,
-ranks below the cutoff, and the spared-candidate count for that look) for a rank
-decision.
-The manifest's active specification binds the selected shadow-policy
-kind, exact method version, and spare margin, so a resume cannot pair an active
-audit with another decision policy.
-Audits and recorded boundaries remain through
-the maximum prefix; pruned candidates are not replaced within that cohort.
-The
-option is frozen for resume
-At the completed-cohort boundary, an audited candidate that reaches its exact
-recorded boundary candidate at maximum tuning fidelity suspends later active
-pruning while shadow decisions and full-cohort tuning continue.

-`report.json` includes a `candidate_lifecycle` projection of this policy,
-terminal failures, and replacement lineage, plus a `shadow_elimination` audit
-of those frozen decisions.
-It labels each candidate against the same cohort's maximum tuning-prefix top
-set, while calibration and stratum reversals compare against the exact early
-boundary candidate recorded in the decision. `top_set_false_elimination_rate`
-uses eligible unprotected top-set paths as its denominator; `trash_precision`
-uses counterfactual eliminations and calls only candidates outside that same
-tuning top set “trash.”
-Avoided work is factual suffix work after the first
-unprotected elimination, including retries and partial failed attempts.
-The
-section also reports fixed probability-bin calibration and Brier score only for
-looks an active path would reach.
-It never uses held-out validation, is not an
-anytime-valid safety guarantee.
-Shadow runs retain this audit; active runs
-instead expose their observed allocation batches in `active_elimination`, tagged
-with the bound policy kind and method version.
-That section keeps projected
-unique-pair savings separate from factual compute:
-`gross_nominal_suffix_unique_pairs` sums the manifest tuning cases strictly after
-each first nominal elimination prefix, `audit_continuation_suffix_unique_pairs`
-restricts that sum to audited continuations, and
-`planned_unique_pair_savings` is their difference — the unique suffix pairs
-omitted for pruned candidates.
-It is prefix arithmetic, not observed wall time,
-and does not model retries or failures; actual attempts, games, iterations, and
-wall time come only from the compute ledger.

-`--tuning-pair-budget` and `--validation-pair-budget` are required total
-budgets over pair attempts, frozen in the manifest under the
-`safe-boundary-pair-attempts-v1` policy.
-The initial cohort always runs; a later
-challenger cohort is admitted at a completed-cohort boundary only when the
-remaining tuning budget (counting every started pair attempt, including ones
-that later fail or are interrupted) covers all of its planned new pairs.
-The
-validation budget divides evenly across the finalists and derives one common
-held-out prefix (`budget / finalists` pairs each, at least one complete panel
-cycle, never longer than `--production-validation-pairs`).
-The number of
-cohorts is an output of the budget, not a configuration.
+- With a positive `--shadow-halving-spare-margin`, a candidate within that
+  paired-mean margin of the last kept candidate continues to the next look.
+  A margin of `0.0` is the plain eta-2 cut.
+This policy makes no confidence
+  claim; `--shadow-practical-margin` defines only the audit's recovered
+  boundary, and cannot be paired with an explicitly non-default paired
+  threshold.

+`--active-elimination-audit-probability` activates allocation-validation mode
+only for a finite value strictly between zero and one.
+The tuner then records an
+`allocation_decided` batch at each eligible decision: candidates are pruned or
+deterministically continued as audits. `paired_bootstrap` accepts any setting.
+`successive_halving` requires a positive `--shadow-halving-spare-margin`, using
+`successive-halving-spare-near-tie-v1`; the plain eta-2 cut remains shadow-only.

+The active specification binds the policy, method version, and spare margin, so
+a resume cannot combine an audit with a different decision policy.
+Audits and
+their boundaries remain through the maximum prefix, and pruned candidates are
+not replaced within a cohort.
+If an audited candidate reaches its exact recorded
+boundary candidate at maximum tuning fidelity, later active pruning suspends;
+shadow decisions and full-cohort tuning continue.

+For paired decisions, `decision_margin` records the threshold, favorable
+probability, and their difference.
+For rank decisions, it records rank, target
+survivor count, ranks below the cutoff, and the spared-candidate count.

+## Reports and validation

+Each run directory contains three version-4 artifacts:

+- `manifest.json` is the frozen run specification.
+- `evidence.jsonl` is append-only proposal, pair-atomic observation, selection,
+  and completion evidence.
+- `report.json` is a replaceable projection with proposal provenance, weighted
+  held-out marginals, opponent matchups, finalist differences, unresolved ties,
+  and the compute ledger.

+`report.json` also projects candidate failures, replacements, and screening:

+- `candidate_lifecycle` records policy outcomes, terminal failures, and
+  replacement lineage.
+- `shadow_elimination` compares candidates with the same cohort's maximum-prefix
+  top set.
+Calibration and stratum reversals use the exact early boundary
+  candidate.
+It never uses held-out validation and is not an anytime-valid
+  safety guarantee.
+- Paired looks include calibration and Brier score.
+Successive-halving looks
+  include rank and survivor counts, with calibration fields marked not
+  applicable.
+- Active runs also have `active_elimination`, which distinguishes planned unique
+  pair savings from factual compute. `gross_nominal_suffix_unique_pairs` is the
+  suffix after every first nominal elimination;
+  `audit_continuation_suffix_unique_pairs` restricts that to audits; and
+  `planned_unique_pair_savings` is the difference.
+This prefix arithmetic
+  excludes retries, failures, and wall time; those belong to the compute ledger.

+`top_set_false_elimination_rate` uses eligible, unprotected top-set paths as its
+denominator. `trash_precision` uses counterfactual eliminations and calls only
+candidates outside that top set `trash`.
+Avoided work is factual suffix work
+after the first unprotected elimination, including retries and partial failures.
+Calibration uses fixed probability bins and Brier score only for looks an active
+path would reach.

+Validation is `production` only when the selected validation prefix is the whole
+production corpus and its search effort equals the declared production effort.
+Every other result is `mechanics_smoke`, with the lower axis or axes named in
+the report.

+## Diagnostic matchups

 `--diagnostic-pair-budget` defaults to zero.
-When positive, it permits direct,
+A positive value permits direct,
-seat-swapped candidate-versus-candidate pairs only after the final affordable
+seat-swapped candidate matchups after the final affordable cohort and before
-cohort and before finalist selection.
-These pairs use the frozen tuning search
+finalist selection.
+These pairs use frozen tuning effort and a deterministic
-effort and a deterministic graph policy; they never enter objective
+graph policy, but never affect objective observations, proposal costs,
-observations, proposal costs, elimination, held-out estimates, or deployment
+elimination, held-out estimates, or deployment claims.

-claims.
-The report exposes their separate compute bucket and direct matchup
+The report exposes a separate compute bucket and direct-matchup graph.
+A 95%
-graph.
-A 95% Hoeffding interval must establish every edge of a directed cycle
+Hoeffding interval must establish every edge in a directed cycle before one
-before one cycle-connected candidate outside the objective shortlist may take
+cycle-connected candidate outside the objective shortlist can take the final
-the last validation slot; the objective winner is always retained.
-Direct-edge
+validation slot.
+The objective winner remains.
+Direct-edge intervals are
-intervals are per-edge and are not graph-wide multiplicity corrected.
+per-edge, not graph-wide multiplicity corrected.

-The budgets are soft caps at scientifically safe boundaries: the tuner never
-stops between the two seats of a pair or inside an admitted cohort, so a retry
-after a failure or interruption may push actual attempts over the declared cap.
-The report's `compute` section accounts for this truthfully — per-phase pair
-attempts, completed pairs, failed and censored attempts, physical games,
-actual search iterations, recorded game wall time, and unspent/overrun pair
-attempts relative to the frozen budgets.

-The run directory contains three version-4 artifacts:

-- `manifest.json` freezes the resolved objective/panel, full corpora and
-  selected prefixes, fidelity axes, mixed proposal schedule, model dependency
-  versions, total compute budgets, and derived objective epoch.
-- `evidence.jsonl` records append-only proposal, pair-atomic, contextual
-  observation, selection, and completion evidence.
-- `report.json` is a replaceable projection with proposal-search provenance, weighted held-out marginals,
-  per-opponent matchup rows, matched finalist differences, unresolved ties, and
-  the evidence-derived compute ledger and shadow-elimination audit.

-Validation is `production` only when both axes reach their declared target:
-the selected held-out validation prefix is the complete production corpus and
-its search effort exactly equals the declared production effort.
-Every other result is
-`mechanics_smoke`, with the lower axis or axes named in the report.
+## Resume a run

-Resume uses the same scientific options and objective file:
+Resume with the same scientific options and objective file:

 ```bash
 uv run --project tuner tuner \